nhsconnect/National-Failsafe/pages/overview/overview_release_notes.md

 	- Provider needed to action - new Mandatory item
 	- Action Required - changed to Mandatory
 	- Action required By Date - changed to Optional
-	- Readable Format - changed to Mandatory
+	- Readable Format - changed to Mandatory, representation of this item has been clarified

 - **National Failsafe Alert Nullify Request** - Nullification Reason corrected to refer to EMS-FailsafeAlertNullify-Task-1